 At our house, that’s already been taken care of.

-Several years ago I gave my husband this football helmet as a gift, and I think it is one of his favorite possessions.
-That’s the University of Michigan, in case you weren’t sure, and Hubs is a huge fan (as well as an alum).
+Several years ago I gave my husband a regulation football helmet from the University of Michigan (his alma mater) as a gift, and I think it is one of his favorite possessions.

 This helmet goes on display under our television on the opening day of college football season, and it stays there until the championship game is over.
 It just wouldn’t be fall in our home without it, and even though it doesn’t really “fit” my decorating style, it is in our home to stay.

-Final Thoughts on Simple Ways to Give Your Home Decor a Fall Refresh
+Final Thoughts on Simple Fall Decor Ideas for Your Home

 In summary, when I go out in search of decor, I’ll be looking for: